pecard/testeR/README.md

     # Plot to check
     plot(tile1)

--   If running your analysis from Windows operative system, you can import data directly from github with:
+-   If running your analysis from Windows OS, you can import data directly from github repo with:

 <!-- -->